ivadomed/ivadomed/docs/source/configuration_file.md

 ## Split dataset

 #### fname_split
-Filename of a joblib file containing the list of training/validation/testing subjects.
+String.
+File name of the log (joblib) that contains the list of training/validation/testing subjects.
 This file can later be used to re-train a model using the same data splitting scheme.

 #### random_seed
 Seed used by the random number generator to split the dataset between training/validation/testing.